 Here are some things you can do to help kids sleep better and longer:

-- Limit after-school clubs and sports to a manageable number.
+- Limit after-school clubs and sports to a manageable amount.

 - Set and enforce regular bedtimes.

-- Limit or cut out non-essential activities on school days — TV, computer, video games, texting, etc.
+- Limit or cut out non-essential activities on school days, such as watching TV, using the computer, playing video games and texting.

 - Keep phones out of the bedroom.

-- Create a routine roughly 30 minutes before bedtime doing quiet, calming activities with your kids, such as reading, listening to music, or talking about their day to help them wind down and prepare for sleep.
+- Create a routine of doing quiet, calming activities with your kids roughly 30 minutes before bedtime.
+Examples include reading, listening to music or talking about their day to help them wind down and prepare for sleep.

 - Set priorities for young children and help older children set their own.